jacksgt/kubernetes-the-hard-way-on-openstack/README.md

 * openstack CLI
 * jq

+All commands can conveniently be run from CERN's LXPLUS environment.

 The labs omit the networking steps (VPC, floating IP, security groups) since these are not available in the CERN OpenStack Cloud.